kevinpollet/k8s-traefik-pebble/README.md

 time="2021-09-23T08:45:09Z" level=debug msg="No ACME certificate generation required for domains [\"whoami.localhost\"]." rule="Host(`whoami.localhost`) && PathPrefix(`/`)" providerName=pebble.acme routerName=whoami-default-whoami-localhost@kubernetes
 ```

-Et voila!
-Traefik does not need to re-ask the certificate anymore.
+Et voila, Traefik does not need to re-ask the certificates anymore at each deployment.